surifirstpin/biplus_documentation/docs/FirstPin website.md

 ## SOLUTIONS

-Lets see how all the Business platforms use AcuBi to drive insight and innovate decisions.
+Lets see how all the Business platforms use BiPlus to drive insight and innovate decisions.
 Browse by function and industry.

 #### Sales